 Any season can be a good time to visit Europe; you just need to know what to expect or what you want to do.
 Let’s take a closer look at the seasons in Europe.

 Spring in Europe takes place between March and May.

 Late spring is a lovely time to visit countries such as Norway.
-It is a time when locals head outside after a long winter to embrace the sun and celebrate unique rituals such as “Utepsils” – the ritual of the first beer drunk alfresco for the season.
+It is a time when locals head outside after a long winter to embrace the sun and celebrate unique rituals such as “Utepsils” – the tradition of the first beer drunk alfresco for the season.

 Spring delivers lovely warm weather without the unbearable heat of mid-summer.
 Perfect weather for sightseeing and outdoor activity.
-Early to mid-spring will also see fewer crowds at popular tourist attractions than the peak summer months.
+Early to mid-spring will also see fewer crowds at popular tourist attractions than in the peak summer months.

 Summer in Europe